Aliases for ITGB3BP Gene

 GeneCards Summary for ITGB3BP Gene

-ITGB3BP (Integrin Beta 3 Binding Protein (Beta3-Endonexin)) is a Protein Coding gene.
-Diseases associated with ITGB3BP include breast cancer.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
+ITGB3BP (Integrin Subunit Beta 3 Binding Protein) is a Protein Coding gene.
+Diseases associated with ITGB3BP include Breast Cancer.
+Among its related pathways are Mitotic Metaphase and Anaphase and Development Angiotensin activation of ERK.
 GO annotations related to this gene include signal transducer activity and protein C-terminus binding.

 UniProtKB/Swiss-Prot for ITGB3BP Gene